macaroni-os/macaroni-site/site/content/docs/_index.md

 ## Macaroni OS Terragon

-The **Terragon** release is born to be used in container and it's based on Funtoo Next that is the more innovative release of Funtoo.
+The **Terragon** release is born to be used in container and it's based on MARK Next.

 Like for *eagle* release the *terragon* release is been compiled with server-oriented and X-less use flags.

-Based on Funtoo Next some core packages are:
+Based on MARK Next some core packages are:

     * GCC 11.3.0
     * Glibc 2.33